-Offers an impressive feature set for the price such as an easy-grip handle, sleek design, and adjustable distance control to fit a variety of materials.
+Offers an impressive feature set for the price, which includes an easy-grip handle, sleek design, and adjustable distance control to fit a variety of materials.

 Has the tendency to fill quickly when used on heavy materials, but it is easy to clean.

-Nothing ruins the look of a favorite sweater quite as much as annoying lint or fuzzy pills all over the fabric.
-A lint remover is often the only way to make sure that your clothing looks as pristine as possible no matter how many times you’ve worn it.
+Nothing affects the look of a sweater quite like lint or fuzzy pills all over the fabric.
+A lint remover is a great way to make sure that your clothing looks as pristine as possible no matter how many times you’ve worn it.

 With this handy little device, you can take the lint and pills off your sweaters, shirts, or pants in a matter of minutes.
-But if you want a completely lint-free wardrobe, it’s important to choose the right lint remover.
+If you want a completely lint-free wardrobe, it’s important to choose the right lint remover.
 That means knowing what size, power type, and other features to look for.
-With so many different removers on the market, finding the ideal one can be tough.

 A lint remover is a handheld tool with at least one covered blade and a motor that moves the blades.